ecomclub/ecomplus-store-template/README.md

 ```

 # Guide
-HTML classes will be named with the prefix `_ecom-`,
+HTML classes used by this library will be named with the prefix `_ecom-`,
-data attributes may be used together with the classes.
+data attributes may be used together with the classes in the elements.

 ## App main element
 Your HTML must have an element